 Have you ever heard of the 600km ‘Only for Softies’, the ‘Spa Trek’ or even the ‘Still Seething After All These Years’ events?
 Welcome to the world of Audax.

-The Audax is a bike ride, organized by a volunteer, often a CTC local group, and run under the administration of Audax UK, or the international equivalent.
+The Audax is a bike ride, organised by a volunteer, often a CTC local group, and run under the administration of Audax UK, or the international equivalent.

 But while it might be non-competitive, Audax is one of the most challenging disciplines there is.
 There’s no sportive that will require you to spend 40+ hours in the saddle and tackle 8000 metres of climbing in the rain.